 - Basic elements of ritual for grieving and healing

 - Facilitating meaningful ritual design to meet grief needs

 - Supporting relational (animist) ways of being with grief

-Cost - The cost of this 8 week course is $355USD, paid by credit card or debit.
+Cost - The cost of this course is $400USD, paid by credit card or debit.

-I am committed to keeping this work accessible and offer two reduced pricing options at $310 and $265.
+I am committed to keeping this work accessible and offer a limited amount of spots at two reduced pricing options: $355 and $295.
 All price tiers have payment plan options (3 payments over 3 months, for an additional $5).

 Shauna Janz (she/her) is dedicated to tending belonging in our world - within ourselves, with each other, and with our other-than-human relations.
-She creates space for reaching into the rough and beautiful places that are a catalyst for transformation and healing, personally and collectively, through grief work, ritual and ancestral healing.
+She creates space for reaching into the rough and beautiful places that are a catalyst for transformation and healing, personally and collectively, through grief, trauma, ritual and ancestral healing work.
 Her offerings are trauma-informed, somatic-based and anchored in the resiliency of the human spirit, and animist and decolonizing values.